-For the second time, Lankenau Medical Center was named a Top Performer on Key Quality Measures® by the Joint Commission, the leading accreditor of health care organizations in America.
-This is the third year that the Joint Commission is recognizing hospitals for these performance measures.
-Lankenau Medical Center was recognized by the Joint Commission for exemplary performance in using evidence-based clinical processes that are shown to improve care for certain conditions.
+For the third time, Lankenau Medical Center was named a Top Performer on Key Quality Measures® by The Joint Commission, the leading accreditor of health care organizations in America.
+Lankenau was recognized for their exemplary performance in using evidence-based clinical processes that are shown to improve care for certain conditions.

-“This recognition by the Joint Commission serves as a validation that the best health care can be found right in the community,” said Phillip Robinson, president, Lankenau Medical Center.
-“We once again owe this achievement to the outstanding accomplishments of our physicians, nurses and health care staff who provide the highest level of care to our patients every day.
-Our medical center continues to enhance its capabilities, including the opening of its Heart Pavilion, a state-of-the-art facility that elevates our cardiac program by taking cardiac medicine into the future.”
+“This recognition by The Joint Commission serves as a validation that the best health care can be found right in the community,” said Phillip Robinson, president, Lankenau Medical Center, part of Main Line Health.
+“We once again owe this achievement to the outstanding accomplishments of our physicians, nurses and health care staff who provide the highest level of care to our patients every day.”

-Lankenau Medical Center is one of 1,099 hospitals in the U.S. earning the distinction of Top Performer on Key Quality Measures for attaining and sustaining excellence in accountability measure performance.
-Two other Main Line Health hospitals, Bryn Mawr Hospital and Riddle Hospital, also made the list.
+Lankenau is one of 1,224 hospitals in the U.S. earning the distinction of Top Performer on Key Quality Measures for attaining and sustaining excellence in accountability measure performance.
+Two other Main Line Health hospitals, Paoli and Riddle hospitals, also made the list.

-Lankenau Medical Center was recognized for its achievement on the following measure sets: heart attack, heart failure, pneumonia and surgical care.
-The ratings are based on an aggregation of accountability measure data reported to the Joint Commission during the 2012 calendar year.
-The list of Top Performer organizations increased by 77 percent from last year and it represents 33 percent of all Joint Commission-accredited hospitals reporting accountability measure performance data for 2012.
+Lankenau was recognized for its achievement on the following measure sets: heart attack, heart failure, pneumonia and surgical care.
+The ratings are based on an aggregation of accountability measure data reported to The Joint Commission during the 2013 calendar year.

 About Main Line Health